-- 13.1 Remarriage of widowed or divorced persons - 13.2 Applicants with lesser connections to the Society of Friends - 13.3 Forced or sham marriages, or those where there is concern about mental capacity
+- 13.1 Remarriage of widowed or divorced persons - 13.2 Applicants with lesser connections to the Society of Friends

-- 14. Marriages when one or both parties are resident outside Great Britain - 15.
+- 13.3 Forced or sham marriages, or those where there is concern about mental capacity - 14.
+Marriages when one or both of the couple are resident outside Great Britain - 15.
 Two religious ceremonies - 16.
-Meetings for commitment and other ceremonies

-17. Responsibilities of the area meeting

-- 17.1 Appointment of the meeting for worship - 17.2 Appointing the registering officer and deputy - 17.3 Recording the appointment and accomplishment of marriages in_the minutes of the meeting - 17.4 Reporting the marriage

-18. Responsibilities of local meetings

-19. Civil partnerships

-19.1 Conversion of civil partnership to marriages

-20. Checklists

-- 20.1 Checklist 1: Matters to be discussed with the couple - 20.2 Checklist 2: Matters to be considered with local Friends concerning the meeting for worship - 20.3 Checklist 3: For the couple - 20.4 Checklist 4: For the wedding day for registering officers

-21. Contacts and resources
+Meetings for commitment and other ceremonies - 17.
+Responsibilities of the area meeting - 17.1 Appointment of the meeting for worship - 17.2 Appointing the registering officer and deputy - 17.3 Recording the appointment and accomplishment of marriages in the minutes of the meeting - 17.4 Reporting the marriage - 18.
+Responsibilities of local meetings - 19.
+Civil partnerships - 19.1 Conversion of civil partnership to marriages - 20.
+Checklists - 20.1 Checklist 1: Matters to be discussed with the couple - 20.2 Checklist 2: Matters to be considered with local Friends concerning the meeting for worship - 20.3 Checklist 3: For the couple - 20.4 Checklist 4: For the wedding day for registering officers - 21.
+Contacts and resources - 22.
+Flowchart - 23.
+Sample completed forms

-22. Flowchart

-23. Sample completed forms